lesca/docker/xray-tproxy/README.md

           gateway: "192.168.2.1"
 ```

-and for the first time,then run:
+and for the first time, run:

 ```bash
 docker-compose up
 ```

 You can see the logs.
-If everything works well, press `Ctrl-C` to close the log.
+If everything goes well, press `Ctrl-C` to close the log.
 The service still runs in the background.

 You can also use `docker-compose logs -f` to see the logs in real time.

-If everything goes well, you can run command below without logs:
+If everything works, you can run command below without logs:

 ```bash
 docker-comopse up -d
 ```

 ### (Optional) Run `ash` to debug